-No objection to the proposed scheme subject to appropriate conditions relating to noise mitigation measures and land remediation.
-One of these measures is that the windows of the flats should be unopenable in order to adequately mitigate noise and odours from the adjoining commercial uses.
+No comments have been received from Environmental Health on the current scheme, however, their comments on the previous scheme remain valid where they had no objection to the proposed scheme subject to appropriate conditions relating to noise mitigation measures and land remediation.
+One of these measures was that the windows of the flats should be unopenable in order to adequately mitigate noise and odours from the adjoining commercial uses.